scadu/ansible-desktop/README.md

-This repository contains Ansible role for provisioning Ubuntu machines.
+This repository contains an Ansible role for provisioning Ubuntu machines.

 Tested on Ubuntu 18.04.